gritholdings/django-react-chatbot/README.md

 [Watch the video](https://drive.google.com/file/d/1xppHfOcZCOiW7K0ZCd771ap9fkkC3fh9/view)

 * For the backend, it uses Python (Django)
-* For the frontend, it uses Typescript (React), Radix UI, Tailwind CSS, and shadcn/ui.
+* For the frontend, it uses Typescript (React), Radix UI, and Tailwind CSS.

 ## Getting Started
 Before running the application, make sure to install the necessary dependencies.
 Follow these steps: